-Version Number Page Reason for changes made Date 1.0 N/A 01.02.2023
+Version Number Page Reason for changes made Date 1.1 General updates throughout for currency.
+01.07.2025

 Introduction

 The British Horse Society (BHS) is committed to making sure all its activities are conducted safely, fairly, transparently, objectively and free from bias.
 Ensuring a professional, safe and effective service is provided.